Vince McMahon: Various feuds (2005–2013)

 On August 24 Raw, McMahon had a birthday bash which was interrupted by The Legacy, and competed in a six-man tag team match with his long-time rival team D-X, in which they won after the interference of John Cena.
 He continued to appear on SmackDown, making occasional matches and reminding Long that he was still on probation.
 On the November 16 Raw, McMahon was called out by guest host Roddy Piper, who wanted a match with McMahon that night in Madison Square Garden.
 McMahon declined and announced his retirement from in-ring competition.

-On the January 4, 2010 Raw, McMahon, once again a heel, confronted special guest host Bret "The Hitman" Hart for the (televised) first time since the Montreal Screwjob at Survivor Series 1997, to bury the hatchet from the above-mentioned Montreal Screwjob.
+On the January 4, 2010 Raw, McMahon confronted special guest host Bret "The Hitman" Hart for the (televised) first time since the Montreal Screwjob at Survivor Series 1997, to bury the hatchet from the above-mentioned Montreal Screwjob.
 The two appeared to finally bury the hatchet, but after shaking hands, Vince kicked Hart in the groin and left the arena to a loud chorus of boos and the crowd chanting "You screwed Bret!
-You screwed Bret!".
+You screwed Bret!", turning heel once again.

-A match was then booked between the two at WrestleMania XXVI, which saw Hart defeat McMahon in a No Holds Barred Lumberjack match.
+A match was then booked between the two at WrestleMania XXVI on March 28, which saw Hart defeat McMahon in a No Holds Barred Lumberjack match.
 On the May 31 Raw, McMahon returned to congratulate Hart on becoming the new Raw General Manager.
 On the June 22 Raw, McMahon fired Hart for not dealing with NXT season one rookies, known as The Nexus.
-That same night, he announced the new General Manager would be anonymous and make decisions via emails, which would be read by Michael Cole.

-The General Manager's first decision was McMahon to be the guest referee for a WWE Championship match that night between John Cena and Sheamus.
+That same night, he announced the new general manager would be anonymous and make decisions via emails, which would be read by Michael Cole.
+The general manager's first decision was McMahon to be the guest referee for a WWE Championship match that night between John Cena and Sheamus.
 The match was interrupted by The Nexus who then attacked McMahon.
 McMahon appeared in a segment on the November 1 Raw, in a coma from the attack by The Nexus.
 He woke up and his doctor (Freddie Prinze Jr.) explained what had happened since he had been out.
 The scene transitioned to Stephanie McMahon waking up, revealing it was all a dream.